 This class provides an introduction to basic management knowledge and skills essential to occupational therapy practice.
-Topics emphasized are, marketing, supervision (both clinical and administrative), communications, quality assurance, and departmental operations.
+Topics emphasized are, marketing, supervision (both clinical and administrative), communications, guality assurance, and departmental operations.
 Students will develop a resume, practice job interviewing and participate in other activities related to the professional organization(s).
 This course will be taught utilizing web-based format.

-Prerequisite: Must complete OTA-0200, OTA-0205, OTA-0230, OTA-0232 with a minimum grade of C.
+Semester Credit: 3 credit hours (3 lecture, 0 lab) Prerequisite: Must complete OTA-0200, OTA-0205, OTA-0230, OTA-0232 with a minimum grade of C.